 - Don’t send default values in required fields to bypass system edits (for example, SSN 111111111 or ZIP code 99999).

-- Don’t provide a copy of any ISO ClaimSearch report to your insured, claimant, or third-party representative.
+- Don’t provide a copy of any ClaimSearch report to your insured, claimant, or third-party representative.

-- Don’t share ISO ClaimSearch user IDs or passwords.
+- Don’t share ClaimSearch user IDs or passwords.

-- Don’t send copies of ISO ClaimSearch reports via unencrypted e-mail.
+- Don’t send copies of ClaimSearch reports via unencrypted e-mail.

 - Don’t save match reports, management reports, or IQ download extracts to your local drive or a USB flash drive.